Pride (1998 film): Controversy and legacy

 International response to the film was highly critical owing to concerns of historical revisionism, and Crow suggests that China and Korea – both of which had suffered under Japanese rule during World War II – viewed the film as "deliberate provocation" in light of Japan's unwillingness to recognise its past human rights abuses.
 Complaints included that the film whitewashed Tojo's role in the war, or that it justified the actions taken by Japan.
-Response in Japan was more positive, with CBS News recording only a single protest, although similar concerns of denialism were echoed.
+Response in Japan was more positive, with CBS News recording that "[b]esides one small campaign against the film by a labor union, there have been no protests," although similar concerns of denialism were echoed.

 Sato, in an interview, stated that the film was meant to "kindle a more nuanced debate about Tojo" rather than the "black and white" depictions which were more common.
 Tojo's granddaughter, Yuko Iwanami, stated that the film "challenged the image of her grandfather as a villain" by presenting a truth which had been "erased" after the war.
 Itō, meanwhile, stated that he "wanted to show how Tojo fought with pride", standing and facing the tribunal on his own.

 Itō would not direct another feature-length film until Lost Crime – Flash in 2010, a crime film which Mark Schilling of The Japan Times considered enough to release him from "director's jail" – "the limbo in which film directors find themselves after a flop or two."

 In 2006, the Chinese director Gao Qunshu released another film regarding the Tribunal.
 Titled The Tokyo Trial, it focused on the Chinese judge Mei Ju-ao (played by Damian Lau) and portrayed Tojo (Akira Hoshino) as a gruff and unrepentant man.